HyperNylium/SynologyC2Password-to-Bitwarden/README.md

-# SynologyC2Password to Bitwarden formatter/translater
+# SynologyC2Password to Bitwarden migrator

 ## Description
-Converts a Synology C2 Password export (`.csv`) into a Bitwarden/Vaultwarden importable `.json` (logins, payment cards, and secure notes ONLY).
+Converts a Synology C2 Password export (`.csv`) into a Bitwarden/Vaultwarden importable `.json`.
+Logins and payment cards map to their matching Bitwarden types while secure notes and several other C2 categories (ID, bank account, driver's license, router) are converted to Bitwarden secure notes to be able to migrate everything we can.

 ## Getting Started
 First, let's export those juicy passwords from Synology C2 Password: